Vijayraj8815/Reciepe-project/README.md

 # Reciepe-project
-This is my first git repository
+This is my first Git Repository.
+Author - Vijayraj Singh